lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/read-write.md

 X = tf.random.uniform((2, 20))
 Y = net(X)
 ```

-Next, we store the parameters of the model as a file with the name "mlp.params".

 A seguir, armazenamos os parâmetros do modelo como um arquivo com o nome "mlp.params".

 ```{.python .input}